THARUNESHWAR-369/Research-Toolkit-LLM/README.md

 ## Overview
-The Research Toolkit is an advanced chatbot tailored for equity researchers, integrating cutting-edge technologies.
+The Research Toolkit is an advanced chatbot tailored for equity researchers.
 It streamlines the research process by incorporating ethical data scraping, semantic embedding using OpenAI, scalable storage with Pinecone, and a dynamic Next.js-based user interface.
 The toolkit facilitates efficient information retrieval through similarity search, offering a comprehensive solution for researchers to gather, analyze, and interact with relevant data.

 ## Key Features
 - **Data Scraping:** Ethical scraping practices, content quality filters.